Stardom New Blood 4

 Stardom New Blood 4 (スターダムニューブラッド3, Sutādamunyūburaddo 4) was a professional wrestling event promoted by World Wonder Ring Stardom.
 The event took place on August 26, 2022, in Tokyo, Japan at the Shinagawa Intercity Hall, with a limited attendance due in part to the ongoing COVID-19 pandemic at the time.

+Seven matches were contested at the event.
+The main event saw Tam Nakano defeat Miyu Amasaki.
+In another prominent match, Hanan successfully retained the Future of Stardom Championship against Aoi.

+Production

 Background

 The "New Blood" is a series of events which mainly focus on matches where rookie wrestlers, usually with three or less years of in-ring experience, evolve.
 Besides wrestlers from Stardom, various superstars from multiple promotions of the Japanese independent scene are invited to compete in bouts that are usually going under the stipulation of singles or tag team matches.

 The show featured seven professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 The event's press conference took place on August 3, 2022, and was broadcast live on Stardom's YouTube channel.